• Home

 Picture

-This is a particularly important topic IB history as it features as Paper 1 The Move to Global War (Case study 1: Japanese expansion in East Asia 1931-1941 and Case Study 2: German and Italian expansion 1933-1940) and Paper 2 essay World history topic 11: Causes and effects of 20th century wars.
+This is a particularly important topic in IB history as it bound to feature in your exams.
+Content is covered in Paper 1 The Move to Global War (Case study 1: Japanese expansion in East Asia 1931-1941 and Case Study 2: German and Italian expansion 1933-1940) and Paper 2 essay World history topic 11: Causes and effects of 20th century wars.
 There is also obvious overlap with Topic 10: 20th century authoritarian states.
 Therefore it is possible that content from this section could feature in both your IB exams.

 Lesson 1 - The end of WW1